Streamlined cell line development

 - The time to generate a final cell line development report was calculated to be reduced by 50%

 The cell line development group was struggling to generate reports.
 A hybrid paper, ELN and Excel-driven landscape hindered the creation of reports to release cell line cultures.
 IDBS worked with the Customer to understand the current challenges and bottlenecks.
-Given the hybrid paper/digital operating environment, it was estimated that more than 32,000 resource hours per year were spent manually glueing processes, data, materials, equipment and people together.
+Given the hybrid paper/digital operating environment, it was estimated that more than 32,000 resource hours per year were spent manually connecting processes, data, materials, equipment and people, together.
 It took six to eight weeks to generate a final cell line development report.

 The Customer accepted IDBS’ recommendation to conduct a series of workshops to map out their cell line development processes, business rules and desired flexibility.
 The graphic below is a generic output of the developed process map.
 Each line represents a flow of structured data and information that can be easily modified and extended in a GxP-compliant manner.

 Figure 1: Information and data flow throughout cell line development